Avril-Cui/61040-ai-concept/README.md

 ## Test 1: Basic AI Adaptive Scheduling

-This schedule has no concurrent/conflicting plans, dependencies, or unfinished tasks.
+This is a simple scenario with no concurrent/conflicting plans, dependencies, or unfinished tasks.
+The user only wants to adaptively schedule the future tasks.
 Prompt-v1 works well in this case.

-Overview
+Task overview
 ```
-⏰ Current time (fixed for testing): 2025-10-04T13:00:00Z (1:00 PM) \
+⏰ Current time (fixed for testing): 2025-10-04T13:00:00Z (1:00 PM)
-📝 Unfinished tasks to schedule: 5 \
+📝 Unfinished tasks to schedule: 5
-📅 Original planned schedule blocks: 5 \
+📅 Original planned schedule blocks: 5
-📊 Actual routine sessions so far: 2 \
+📊 Actual routine sessions so far: 2
-🤖 Requesting adaptive schedule from Gemini AI... \
 ```

 📅 Original Schedule